sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/sg/reference.md

 # Update the manifest but don't update the signatures from the release - useful if the release comes from the same build
 $ sg app update-manifest --update-signatures

+# Resets the dev app's db and web cache
+$ sg app reset

+# Prints the locations to be removed without deleting
+$ sg app reset --dry-run
 ```

 ### sg app update-manifest